Sergeyir/CppTools/README.md

 ```

 # Usage
-In order to use functions and classes from this project while compiling link libraries libBox.so, libTime.so, libTable.so, libIOTools.so, libStrTools.so, libErrorHandler.so (see $CPP_TOOLS_LIB in Makefile and Makefile.inc for more detail), and don't forget to include the needed header files (see the list of files in the documentation https://sergeyir.github.io/CppTools/files.html).
+In order to use functions and classes from this project while compiling link libraries libBox.so, libTime.so, libTable.so, libIOTools.so, libStrTools.so, libErrorHandler.so (see $CPP_TOOLS_LIB in Makefile and Makefile.inc for more detail or see CMakeLists.txt), and don't forget to include the needed header files (see the list of files in the documentation https://sergeyir.github.io/documentation/CppTools/files.html).